[Poem] A Walk

 chord I hum: the howl, the first blue eyes of your birth, the feel of your skin in my arms when we swam?

-So slippery, this aching vibration of the blood and sand of loving you.
+So slippery, the blood and sand of loving you.

 I pluck the note again as I walk into it, back to you, always back into you